NitrofMtl/TimeOut/ReadMe.txt

 TimeOut Is a library to easily handle non blocking delay.
-It is store all instance into a container and sort them to save MCU time at each pass.
+It is store all instance into a container and sort them to save MCU time at each checkup.

 Usage: To be use when «delay()» could have work but you need arduino to do other task between the timer start and is triggered.

 Non recommended usage:
 	-For very time critical timing.
 		It run into « void loop », so it is dependant of the speed of the loop.
 It could be a couple of millisecond offset.
 For time critical timing, use interrupt instead.
 	-For short very short or very long delay :
 		For very short delay, it take some time to sort the container when addin and when triggering a delay, so It could be better to use interrupt for realy small delay.
 For long delay, « millis() » is also not so accurate.
 There could be a better way.
 (No test have been 		done.
 If people want to do some testing for short and log delay, you could post your 			result on TimeOut github.)

 TimeOut usage : Callback is triggered only once after being set, after the delay.